Female Indigenous students studying full-time in a course which includes a compulsory practicum

-The Bursary is valued at $1000 and will be awarded to the successful applicant at the Zonta Club of Noosa Dinner meeting in July 2016.
+The Bursary is valued at $1,000 and will be awarded to the successful applicant at the Zonta Club of Noosa Dinner meeting each year.

 - Indigenous female students enrolled full time in an undergraduate program which includes a compulsory practicum